-Faughn is a member of the Missouri Sunshine Coalition, The National Association of Alternative Newsweeklies of America, and The St. Louis Chapter of the Society of Professional Journalists, Americans for Free Speech, the Poplar Bluff Downtown Business Owners Association, the American Civil Liberties Union, and a registered lobbyist in the state of Arkansas.
+Faughn is a member of the Missouri Sunshine Coalition, The National Association of Alternative Newsweeklies of America, and The St. Louis Chapter of the Society of Professional Journalists, Americans for Free Speech, the Poplar Bluff Downtown Business Owners Association, The Jefferson City Chamber of Commerce, the Jefferson City Downtown Business Owners Association and the American Civil Liberties Union.

 Lead Reporter, The Missouri Times